IBM/ibm-cert-manager-operator/design-spec.md

         - If webhook is not enabled
             - Delete cainjector deploy if it exists
             - Delete webhook deploy if it exists
+            - Delete webhook prerequisites if they exist
 1. If the CR is deleted
-    1. If there is a finalizer on the CR, delete all resources created by this operator
+    1. If there is a finalizer on the CR, all resources created by this operator are deleted automatically
-        - Delete the RBAC
+        - RBAC
             - Removes clusterrolebinding
             - Removes the clusterrole
-            - Removes the imagepullsecret
+            - Removes the imagepullsecret - if it was copied over by this operator
+            - Removes webhook rolebinding
+        - Deployments
-        - Delete webhook deploy
+            - webhook deploy
-        - Delete cainjector deploy
+            - cainjector deploy
-        - Delete controller deploy
+            - controller deploy
+            - configmap-watcher deploy
+        - Validating Webhook Configuration
+        - Mutating Webhook Configuration
+        - Service
+        - API Service
+        - NOTE: the finalizer automatically removes resources created by this operator.
+If any of these were not created by operator and were already present in the system then the operator will not remove them upon CR removal.
     1. Remove the finalizer from list of finalizers on CR

 ## Log levels